 Contributions to a defined contribution retirement benefit plan are recorded as an expense as they fall due.
-The entity's legal or constructive obligation is limited to the amount that it is obligated to contribute to an independently administered fund (such as the Central Provident Fund in Singapore, a government managed defined contribution retirement benefit plan).
-For employee leave entitlement the expected cost of short-term employee benefits in the form of compensated absences is recognised in the case of accumulating compensated absences, when the employees render service that increases their entitlement to future compensated absences; and in the case of non-accumulating compensated absences, when the absences occur.
-A liability for bonuses is recognised where the entity is contractually obliged or where there is constructive obligation based on past practice.
+The Company's legal or constructive obligation is limited to the amount that it is obligated to contribute to an independently administered fund (such as the Central Provident Fund in Singapore, a government managed defined contribution retirement benefit plan).

-Pursuant to relevant regulations of the People's Republic of China ("PRC") government, the subsidiaries in the PRC have participated in a local municipal government retirement benefits scheme (the "Scheme"), whereby the subsidiaries in the PRC are required to contribute to a certain percentage to the basic salaries of its employees to the Scheme to fund their retirement benefits.
+Pursuant to relevant government regulations of the PRC government, the subsidiaries in the PRC have participated in a local municipal government retirement benefits scheme (the "Scheme"), whereby the subsidiaries of the PRC are required to contribute to a certain percentage to the basis salaries of its employees to the Scheme to fund their retirement benefits.
 The local municipal government undertakes to assume the retirement benefits obligations of those employees of the Group.
 Contributions to the Scheme are recorded as an expense as they fall due.